-Regular Phase II scholarships from the BMS are initially awarded for two years and are typically extended for a third year (but not more).
-In keeping with its goal of supporting excellence, the BMS reserves its scholarships for the very best students.
-In particular, only students with excellent grades are eligible to apply for BMS scholarships: the average grade in the required Phase I courses must be "very good" (better than 1.5) and the average grade on the Qualifying Exam must also be "very good" (better than 1.5).
-Meeting these criteria is no guarantee of receiving a scholarship; the BMS considers each application carefully and decides on an individual basis.
+Regular Phase II funding from the BMS is awarded for three years and cannot be extended.
+In keeping with its goal of supporting excellence, the BMS reserves its funding for the very best students.
+In particular, only students with excellent grades are eligible to apply for BMS funding: the average grade in the required Phase I courses must be "very good" (better than 1.5) and the average grade on the Qualifying Exam must also be "very good" (better than 1.5).
+Meeting these criteria is no guarantee of receiving BMS funding; the BMS considers each application carefully and decides on an individual basis.

-To apply either for gap funding or for a regular Phase II scholarship, Phase I students must submit the following information:
+To apply either for gap funding or for regular Phase II funding, Phase I students must submit the following information:

-- grades obtained in Phase I coursework and for the BMS Qualifying Exam, - confirmation of regular attendance at BMS events, such as BMS Fridays, - research statement about the proposed dissertation project, - letter of support from the prospective supervisor.
+- grades obtained in Phase I coursework and on the Qualifying Exam (if completed), - confirmation of regular attendance at Friday events, such as the MATH+ Friday Colloquia, - research statement about the proposed dissertation project, - letter of support from the prospective supervisor.